MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/managed-identity.md

 For system-assigned managed identities, the developer does not need to pass any additional information when creating an instance of <xref:Microsoft.Identity.Client.IManagedIdentityApplication>, as it will automatically infer the relevant metadata about the assigned identity.

-<xref:Microsoft.Identity.Client.IManagedIdentityApplication.acquireTokenForManagedIdentity(System.String)> is called with the resource to acquire a token for, such as `https://management.azure.com`.
+<xref:Microsoft.Identity.Client.IManagedIdentityApplication.acquireTokenForManagedIdentity(ManagedIdentityParameters)> is called with the resource to acquire a token for, such as `https://management.azure.com`.

 ```csharp
 ManagedIdentityApplication miApp = ManagedIdentityApplication